Josh-Diamond/rancher-terratest-framework/README.md

 <h2>Prerequisites:</h2>

 To use the existing rancher2 provider downstream cluster tests, it is required, to have a directory called `modules` with a nested directory called `cluster`, in which one blank file, called `main.tf` resides.
 This is used by terratest to store and modify the requested infrastructure configurations, as well as to run those configurations and deliver the requested infrastructure.
 The `modules` directory MUST be a sibiling directory, to the directory storing the test files.
 Rancher QA has satisified this requirement, by storing `modules/cluster/main.tf` as a sibiling directory to the directory housing the test files, which reside in the associated terraform provider's repository.
-At this time, only `terraform-provider-rancher2` repo has tests implemented for use.
+At this time, only `terraform-provider-rancher2` repository has tests implemented for use.

 <a name="top"></a>